The Must-Dos in Dunedin

 Location: 200 Rattray Street.

-10. Take on The Inlander Train Journey
+10. Ride The Inlander Train Journey

 Dunedin’s most iconic building, the Dunedin Railway Station, is the start of your journey through the isolated farming communities of The Inlander train journey, formerly known as the Taieri Gorge Railway.
 See stunning views of the dramatic river gorge on this historic journey taking you through tunnel-after-tunnel and viaduct-after-viaduct.
 Book your train ticket on Viator or Tripadvisor.
+We also consider this activity one of the 8 Romantic Activities in Dunedin for Couples.